voyd-lang/voyd/reference/types/traits.md

 # Traits

+> Status: Partially implemented

-Traits are first class types that define the behavior of a nominal object.
+Traits are first class types that define the behavior of a nominal object or intersection.

 ```voyd
 trait Run